LetsCodeBlacksburg/LCBB_sibling_alarm/README.md

   * "INPUT: People Motion Sensor" recipe (pg 41-42)
   * "INPUT/OUTPUT: The LCD/Keypad Shield" recipe (pg 44-50).

+## Sample Code Snippets
+Not requires, but nice to have (on line) to help with class time.
+If students/helpers get stuck, helpers can copy/paste code for each of the steps to help get student back on track.

 * [Step-2 Example Code - step-2_buzzer-alarm.ino](https://github.com/LetsCodeBlacksburg/LCBB_sibling_alarm/blob/master/step-2_buzzer-alarm.ino) If you have problems with the passive buzzer code, feel free to copy/paste this code for this step.

 * [Step-3 Example Code - step-3_PIR-motion.ino](https://github.com/LetsCodeBlacksburg/LCBB_sibling_alarm/blob/master/step-3_PIR-motion.ino)